 - How do I know my child is settled?

 Your child’s planner provides you with daily information and it is important that it is read every day and signed every week.
 The planner displays, homework set, notes to parents from staff, attendance, positive stamps collected, and negative comments/detentions.
-There will be Parents Evening during half term*1 where you will have an opportunity to meet your child’s Form Tutor, Mrs Clegg, and the Attendance Team.
+There will be Parents Evening during half term*1 where you will have an opportunity to meet your child’s Form Tutor, Mr Fox, and the Attendance Team.